Magnetar Engines in Broad-lined Type Ic Supernovae and a Unified Picture for Magnetar-powered Stripped-envelope Supernovae: Modeling

 \subsection{Photospheric Evolution}

 Similar to \cite{Inserra2013,Kashiyama2016,Nicholl2017}, we model the evolution of the photosphere independently of the bolometric lightcurves, tracking its radius, velocity, and temperature.
-The newborn magnetars in SNe Ic-BL may have initial rotation periods of a few milliseconds and magnetic field strengths $B_{\rm p}\gtrsim10^{15}\,{\rm G}$, indicating a spin-down timescale of $t_{\rm sd} \sim 10^1-10^4\,{\rm s}$.
-Since the spin-down timescale is comparable to the shock-crossing time of the stellar envelope, most of the initial rotational energy can be deposited into the ejecta during this phase, after which the ejecta may naturally evolve toward a self-similar profile.
-Thus, we assume that the SN ejecta can have a broken power-law density profile based on the numerical simulations \citep{Chevalier1989,Matzner1999}, with a flat profile in the inner region and a steep one in the outer region, which can be expressed as follows
+For simplicity, we assume that the SN ejecta can have a broken power-law density profile based on the numerical simulations \citep{Chevalier1989,Matzner1999}, with a flat profile in the inner region and a steep one in the outer region, which can be expressed as follows